 - Filed a FOIA request for all permits and communications associated with the project

-- Coordinated with IDEQ and the Army Corps of Engineers to understand the process and oversight
+- Coordinated with IDEQ and and contacted the Army Corps of Engineers to understand the process and oversight

 We know this event has raised questions, and we’re committed to sharing updates as we gather more data and receive additional information from agency partners.
 For questions specifically about the repair project itself, IDPR is the agency overseeing the project.